mjanser/firefox-addon-owncloud-bookmarks/README.md

 # ownCloud Bookmarks

+**Warning**: This add-on is deprecated in favor of https://addons.mozilla.org/de/firefox/addon/floccus.

 Add-on for syncing bookmarks with ownCloud.

 For now the synchronization is only one-way, from ownCloud to Firefox.